Omar Moawad

-Omar Sayed Moawad Abdelwahed (عمر معوض; born 14 October 2006) is an Egyptian professional footballer who plays as a winger for La Liga club Real Betis.
+Omar Sayed Moawad Abdelwahed (عمر معوض; born 14 October 2006) is an Egyptian professional footballer who plays as a winger for Egyptian Premier League club Al Ahly SC.

 Omar joined Real Betis Cantera in January 2025 in a permanent transfer from Al Ahly.

 Club career

 Real Betis

 Omar spent a trial period with Real Betis from 14 July 2023 to 11 August 2023.
 The young forward was 17 at the time of his trial with the Real Betis (B) team.

 His performances during the trial period seemed to impress the Spanish club, to the point where they placed a bid to sign him from Al Ahly in September 2023.
 However, he tore his ACL, putting the deal on hold.

 In October 2024, negotiations resumed between Al Ahly management and Real Betis management.
 On 16 October 2024, the deal was announced through the player's agent.

 Omar Sayed Moawad is set to become the second Egyptian at Real Betis after Amro Tarek, who briefly played for the club.
 He will also be the third Egyptian in La Liga, following Mido’s stint at Celta Vigo.